 Meaning, visitors have to climb 354 stairs to reach the statue’s crown.
 What’s inside the crown?
 There are 25 windows for visitors to enjoy the view.
 Not so fun fact?
 People have actually attempted to jump off the statue numerous times.
 Unfortunately, two people have committed suicide by jumping off the statue, one in 1929 and another in 1932.

 7. The seven spikes on the crown represent the seven oceans and the seven continents of the world.

 These spikes are said to indicating the universal concept of liberty.

 8. Gustave Eiffel, yes the man who designed the Eiffel Tower, also designed the Lady Liberty’s’ spine.

-He designed the four iron columns sporting the metal framework that hold the copper skin.
+He designed the four iron columns sporting the metal framework that holds the copper skin.
 As for the rest of the body, there were 300 different types of hammers used to build the monument.

 9. The statue’s 300 copper pieces were transported to the U.S in 214 crates on the French ship Isere.

 The ship almost sank back in the day, due to a bad storm.
 The cost of building the statue and pedestal amount to over $500,000, over $10m today!
-Can you imagine if the ship had sank!
+Can you imagine if the ship had sunk!
 Who would pay for it?
 Not me!